wkloh76/oricommjs/README.md

 - It is the main core engine of the entire project and determines whether the project is a console, web or desktop application.

-- startup require:
-  - oricjsutils
-  - shell
+- Framework comes with functions:
+  - utils {helper,handler and powersehll}
 - Choose one engine:
   - webbunjs (bunJS)
   - webnodejs (NodeJS)